fera0013/AlgorithmSandbox/README.md

 To run the tests, follow these steps:

 1. Open Algorithms.sln in a VS2017-compatible version of Visual Studio
-2. Build the solution by right clicking it in the Project explorer and selecting "rebuild all"
+2. Build the solution by right clicking it in the Project explorer and selecting "Rebuild Solution"
-3. Open Test from menue "Test->Window->Test Explorer"
+3. Open Test Explorer from menu "Test->Window->Test Explorer"
 4. Select "Run all" in Test Explorer